southwolf/video_manager/README.md

 with minimum effort, since all parts are written around clearly defined domain boundaries.

 ## Pre-requisites
-You must have Ruby, and MongoDb
+You must have Ruby, and MongoDb.
+You will also need docker if you want to use the dockerized features

 ## Installation
 Clone this repo.
 Then: